Search

-Student Loan Interest Rates Increase (again) for 2023-2024 Academic Year
+Student Loan Interest Rates: New high for 2024-2025 Academic Year

-Federal student loan interest rates use a fixed rate for the life of the loan.
-However, what that fixed interest rate is depends on the high yield of the last U.S. 10-year Treasury note auction before June 1st.
-The high yield plus a factor for your Direct loan type sets the fixed rate you are charged for the life of those loans received between the following July 1st through June 30th.
-For veterinary students, the graduate/professional school Direct Unsubsidized loan interest rate will be 7.05%, up from 6.54%, last year.
-The Direct Graduate Plus loan rate will be 8.05%, up from 7.54% last year.
+Federal student loan interest rates have a fixed rate for the life of the loan.
+That fixed interest rate depends on when you receive the loans.
+The high yield of the last U.S. 10-year Treasury note auction before June 1st determines your fixed interest rate for loans received between the following July 1st through June 30th academic year

 Your School Cost Of Attendance